 Searching for a Clan in Clash of Clans can be challenging, simply because there are millions of players.
 Open the game, and hit the blue “i” button by your name near the top left.
 Then select “search clans“.

 If you can’t find the clan in search it’s because the name wasn’t original, and too many others used the same name.
-Make sure you know the clan name, badge design and colors, and even the Clan War level, to help find the right clan.
+Make sure you know the clan name, badge design and colors.
+Even the Clan War level can help you find the right one.

 How to Play on Android and iPhone

 Yes, you can play the same Clash of Clans village on both platforms.
 Playing Clash of Clans on your iPhone, but also want to play it at home on your Samsung Galaxy Tab or Nexus 7?
 Here’s how:

 To play the same village on two different devices that aren’t both Android or iPhone, uses the same steps as above.
 Use the link code instructions above and transfer your iPhone Clash of Clans village to a new device, which can be an Android device.
 Your village will still be accessible on both devices.
 Again, always sync to Game Center or Google+ to save progress.